Areas Of Expertise

 A Stuttering/Fluency assessment is initially performed to make a differential diagnosis as to whether the speech pattern is within the range of normal stuttering or if, in fact, it is an involuntary motor planning concern.
 The evaluation takes into account stuttering-related background information, speech and language skills, and individual’s temperament as, for instance, under what conditions speech fluency and stuttering behavior arise, the speaker's reactions to stuttering, the impact of reactions to stuttering of those in the speaker's environment, and the socio-emotional adverse impact that may be associated with stuttering.

-My expertise as an effective partner in supporting reading comprehension, for the beginner through the young adult, is to develop tailored strategies for successful acquisition of the essential elements of vocabulary acquisition, sentence construction, identifying key ideas, and for comprehension of inferences.
-My goal is to have them become readers and writers for life.
+As a partner in supporting reading comprehension for beginners through young adults, tailored strategies are formulated to facilitate the successful acquisition of essential elements, including vocabulary acquisition, sentence construction, identifying key ideas, and comprehension of inferences.
+The goal is to have students become readers and writers for life.

-As students become confident readers, I see my students developing a critical eye for content and an affection for books as companions that help them build momentum for intellectual independence.
-They come to connect their "book learning" with both personal and social gains through text exploration and more "page turning" for enjoyment and placing greater value and gains in skill acquisition in their own organization and formulation in the writing process inspired by their deeper grasp of texts read.
+As students become confident readers, they develop a critical eye for content and an affection for books as companions that help them build momentum for intellectual independence.
+They come to connect their "book learning" with both personal and social gains through text exploration and lifelong "page turning" for enjoyment.
+A deeper grasp of text content informs and inspires their own writing process.writing process inspired by their deeper grasp of texts read.